-Whenever I ask my community about what comfort foods they'd like to be transformed into a healthified version, mac and cheese always tops the list.
-Now that we know processed foods aren't part of a balanced UnDiet lifestyle, a healthy mac and cheese is the perfect thing to satisfy those cravings and nourish ourselves at the same time.
+Whenever I ask my community about what comfort foods they’d like to be transformed into a gluten-free and dairy-free version, mac and cheese always tops the list.
+I don’t believe ultra processed foods are part of a balanced UnDiet lifestyle (and there’s evidence to back this up too).
+A nutritious mac and cheese alternative the perfect thing to satisfy those cravings and nourish ourselves at the same time.
+And this spaghetti squash mac and cheese is amazing!

 Why do we all love mac and cheese?
 The answer is simple.
 Most of us were raised on it.
 It was the go-to convenience food of our childhood and likely landed itself as a staple in our cupboards when we first moved out on our own.